 - Bit 10: Clear Driver Fault If this bit is set when a Reset Errors Command is issued, (Command Bits MSW Bit 10) the ANG1 will attempt to clear driver errors such as an overtemperature or motor short fault.
 Note that the driver must be disabled (Command Bits LSW, Bit 15 = 0), when using this command. - Bit 9: Assembled Move Type When this bit equals "0", a Blend Move is started when the Run Assembled Move bit, (Command Word 1, Bit 13) makes a 0 → 1 transition.
 When this bit equals "1", a Dwell Move is started on the transition.
 The direction of a Blend Move is controlled by the Blend Move Direction bit, (Command Bits LSW, Bit 4).
 In a Dwell Move, the Dwell Time between segments is programmed in Word 9 of the command data. - Bit 8: Run As An Indexed Move If this bit is set when a move command is issued, the ANG1 will not run the move immediately, but will instead wait for an inactive-to-active transition on an input configured as a Start Indexer Move input.
-The move will be run on every inactive-to-active transition on the input provided that the valid data remains in the network output data registers of the ANG1. - Bit 7: Run Registration Move When this bit equals "0", and a Jog Move command is issued, it will run as a standard Jog Move.
-When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - Bit 6: Enable Electronic Gearing Mode Set to "1" to put the ANG1 in Electronic Gearing mode.
+The move will be run on every inactive-to-active transition on the input provided that the valid data remains in the network input data registers of the ANG1. - Bit 7: Run Registration Move When this bit equals "0", and a Manual Move command is issued, it will run as a standard Manual Move.
+When this bit equals "1" and a Manual Move command is issued, the move will run as a Registration Move. - Bit 6: Enable Electronic Gearing Mode Set to "1" to put the ANG1 in Electronic Gearing mode.
 Set to "0" for normal operation.
-A full description of Electronic Gearing mode starts on page 36. - Bit 5: Save Assembled Move Set this bit to save the programmed Assembled Move to flash memory.
+A full description of Electronic Gearing mode starts on page 34. - Bit 5: Save Assembled Move Set this bit to save the programmed Assembled Move to flash memory.
 This bit must be set when the Move Program Mode makes a 1 → 0 transition at the end of the programming cycle to write the data to flash memory.
 The ANG1 responds by flashing the Status LED when the writing is complete.
 If the LED is flashing green, the write to flash memory was successful.
 If it flashes red, then there was an error in writing the data.
 In either case, power must be cycled to the ANG1 before you can continue.
 This design decision is to prevent the flash memory from constant write commands.
 The flash memory has a minimum of 10,000 write cycles. - Bit 4: Blend Move Direction When you command a Blend Move to run, this bit determines the direction of rotation.
 Set to "0" for a clockwise Blend Move, '1' for a counter-clockwise Blend Move. - Bit 3: Hybrid Control Enable Set to "0" to operate the ANG1 as a standard stepper system.
 Set to "1" to enable Hybrid Control.
-Hybrid Control is explained starting on page 37. - Bit 2: Encoder Move Set to "1" when you command an Absolute or Relative move to cause the move distance to be based on the encoder position, not on the motor position.
+Hybrid Control is explained starting on page 35. - Bit 2: Encoder Move Set to "1" when you command an Absolute or Relative move to cause the move distance to be based on the encoder position, not on the motor position.
 Set to "0" for a standard Relative or Absolute move based on motor position.
 Please note that an encoder move does not stop at the programmed encoder position.
 It starts to decelerate at this position.
-A full description of Encoder Moves starts on page 29. - Bits 1&0: Current1 and Current 0 These bits must equal "00" if the ANG1 has a serial number of 02120733 or below.
-(The first four digits are month and year of manufacturer.)
+A full description of Encoder Moves starts on page 27. - Bit 1: Reserved Must equal "0". - Bit 0: Reserved Must equal "0".